sccnlab/DeepCor/README.md

 To run the Realistic_data_simulation jupter notebooks, BrainIAK package is needed to be installed and the brain masks from the first participant in the Study Forest dataset are needed be downloaded from https://www.studyforrest.org/.
 Replace the filepath_func, filepath_gm, filepath_wm, and filepath_csf variables in the source code to be the path to the fMRI of that participants as well as probability maps of grap matter, white matter and cerebrospinal fluid respectively.

+The functional_connectivity_analysis is ran on 200 participants from ABIDE I dataset ((http ://fcon1000.projects.nitrc.org/) and the data are preprocessed.
+The